 not to tell anyone of the incident.1

-Acting on several threats that a mob was planning to lynch Taylor, Sheriff Plummer removed Taylor and another prisoner, Moses Brown, from the jail house later that evening.
-Moses Brown was removed because Sheriff Plummer feared the mob would lynch Brown out of anger that Taylor would not be in the jail.
-Sheriff Plummer admitted that if they had of lynched Taylor before placing him in jail, he would of had no objection.
+Acting on threats that a mob was planning to lynch Taylor, Sheriff Plummer removed him and another prisoner, Moses Brown, from the jail house later that evening.
+Moses Brown was removed because Sheriff Plummer feared the mob would lynch Brown out of anger that Taylor would not be in jail.
+Sheriff Plummer admitted that if they had lynched Taylor before placing him in jail, he would have had no objection.
 However, since he had been placed under Plummer's authority, the Sheriff would do his best to prevent any lynching from taking place.
 He placed the prisoners aboard a steam tug named Gracie.
 The tug was owned by a Mr. Joseph Turner.
 The prisoners were taken to Wilmer's Wharf on the Queen Anne's side of the Chesapeake Bay.
 They returned to Chestertown's harbor at 2:00 a.m. that next morning.4

 A coroner's jury ruled the next morning that James Taylor's death was caused from lynching by persons unknown to the jury.
 Taylor was buried in the local pauper burial grounds.
 There was no reported criminal investigation into the lynching.
-It was even reported that the lynchers met with Chestertown officials and made formal agreements about how the lynching would take place.
-Chestertown representatives wanted Taylor to be carried to Kennedyville before being lynched, however, this agreement could not be made.
-The men agreed to lynch Taylor outside the city limits.
+It was even reported that the lynchers had met with Chestertown officials and made formal agreements about how the lynching would take place.
+Chestertown representatives wanted Taylor to be carried to Kennedyville before being lynched, however, this accord could not be made.
+The men concurred to lynch Taylor outside the city limits.
 They also agreed not to mutilate or shoot Taylor's body.
 The men proclaimed Taylor's lynching would serve to protect their wives, mothers, and children from any further harm.
 It would also protect Nettie Silcox from having to tell of her experience in court.
-James Taylor continued to proclaim innocence even up until the last hour of his life.
+James Taylor continued to proclaim innocence until the last hour of his life.
 He reported to The Sun when asked if he was guilty of the crime, "No, sir, I am an innocent man and I am not afraid to say so even while I am expecting to meet my God in a few minutes."7

 1. "A Horrible Affair!"
 The Chestertown Transcript, 19 May 1892.